Val Gardena vs Cortina: Where to stay?

 Val Gardena feels like:

-If you like waking up knowing your day will flow smoothly without much tinkering, Val Gardena usually feels reassuring very fast.
+If you like waking up knowing your day will flow smoothly without much tinkering, Val Gardena is for you.

-If you enjoy variety, iconic views, and choosing your plan each morning, Cortina tends to click immediately.
+If you enjoy variety, iconic views, and choosing your plan each morning, Cortina tends to work best.

 The quick gut check